-Complete the required fields for your event: Title, Event Category, Event Type, Audience and the start date.
+Complete the required fields for your event: Title, Event Category, Event Type, Audience, start date and the time of the event.

 Step 3: Event content

 The teaser is displayed under the title of your event in the list of events on the corporate site and your website.
 It should be a short one liner.

 This is mandatory.
 This should describe your event in approximately 140-160 characters.
 If you do not enter any information in this field and try to save you will receive an error message.

 The other fields: location, cost etc, are self-explanatory.